patheros/PathSetManuals/modules/Grid.md

 Grid packs a whole lot of sequencer into a small grid of 9 notes.

 Like every sequencer in the Rainbows set, Grid is designed to sequence notes.
 Each step in the sequence can be set to a specific note by clicking the corresponding note.
-Grid also can also have three more sequencers running on the same module by adding the expander through the contextual menu.
+Grid can also have two different expanders.
+One adds more play-heads the other one adds configurable randomizing triggers.

 ## Panel